lauradang/wiki-notes/Machine Learning/Convolutional Neural Networks/cnn-layers.md

 $$Padding= \frac{F-1}{2}$$  &rarr; Padding is dependent on the dimension of filter.

+If we set the above stride to 2, there would be times where the filter would be outside of the image.
+In these cases, we have two options:

+1. Drop the unknown values that were outside the image.
+However, this risks not learning any information in certain parts of the image.
+2. Use padding

 ## Max Pooling

 A nice summary: [Youtube](https://www.youtube.com/watch?v=ZjM_XQa5s6s)

-- **Reduces spatial volume of input imag**e AFTER convolution
+- **Reduces spatial volume of input image** AFTER convolution
 - Used between 2 convolution layers
   - Applying FC after Convo layer is computationally expensive
 - In the input matrix, find the maximum value and that is your output feature value
 - Why do we do max pooling?
-  - Since max pooling reduces resolution of input, so it reduces number of parameters and computational load
+  - Since max pooling reduces resolution of input, so it **reduces number of parameters a**nd computational load
-  - Helps to reduce overfitting
-  - Since convolutional layers look for specific things, the higher number in the layer can be seen as more activated, so with max pooling (it extracts the highest numbers in the layer).
-We are able to pick out the most activated pixels while discarding not as activated pixel)
+    - Reducing the # of parameters also **prevents overfitting**

 - If we have W x H x D, F is filter, S is stride (both hyperparameters)
   - **Dimensions of output after processed by Max Pooling Layer**: